chtongueek/courseraGCD/CodeBook.md

 ---- Variables -----
+There are 2 identifying variables in the data set:

+Subject - An integer from 1 to 30 identifying the person performing the acticity Activity - A description of the activity being measured.
+This variable has 6 values:

+walking,
+walking upstairs,
+walking downstairs,
+sitting,
+standing,
+laying [sic]

-There are 81 variables in the tidy data set, which follow a descriptive code. t - time domain variable f - frequency domain variable
+There are 81 measured variables in the tidy data set, which follow a descriptive code. t - time domain variable f - frequency domain variable